sasamil/XYZ2BLH_Java/README.md

-This is just the Java implementation of XYZ2BLH program which was originally written in C. Regarding the original version (github.com/sasamil/XYZ2BLH), I compared the performancies in various systems, OS's and builds (gcc, msvc, mingw) and the results were always the same.
+This is just the Java implementation of XYZ2BLH program which was originally written in C. Regarding <a href="https://github.com/sasamil/XYZ2BLH">the original version</a>, I compared the performancies in various systems, OS's and builds (gcc, msvc, mingw) and the results were always the same.
 This is just an attempt to make test-comparison in an another language.
 IMO, Java is the second best choice.

 Let me repeat few important things: